 In project management, SMART is an acronym that stands for Specific, Measurable, Achievable, Realistic, and Time-bound.

-It mainly refers to the criteria of setting goals and objectives in a way they can be easily achieved.
-The whole idea behind this concept is to increase the effectiveness while adhering to the SMART criteria.
-Therefore, when planning a project’s objectives make sure the following objectives are met:
+It mainly refers to the criteria of setting goals and objectives in a way that can be easily achieved.
+The whole idea behind this concept is to increase effectiveness while adhering to the SMART criteria.
+Therefore, when planning a project’s objectives, make sure the following objectives are met:

 1. Specific: Make sure your goals are clearly defined